About Alexandra De Collibus

-Since receiving her certification in 2003, Alexandra has found her years as an Itsy Bitsy Yoga Facilitator to be fulfilling beyond her dreams.
+In 2003, Alexandra has founded Sweet Pea Yoga--an umbrella name for all the Itsy Bitsy Yoga and Sweet Pea KIDS Yoga classes.
+Her years as a children's yoga teacher have been fulfilling beyond her dreams.
 She is thankful to have shared yoga with hundreds of wonderful moms, dads, grammies, and nannies through Sweet Pea Yoga.
 Alexandra attributes the growth and success of Sweet Pea to the generosity and open-heartedness of these wonderful families and the joy and humor they bring to class each week.
 It continues to impress her how the Sweet Pea Yoga families reach out to each other with kindness, friendship and support both inside and beyond the classroom.
 She is proud to be part of such a special and warm-hearted community.

-In addition to teaching IBY, Alexandra was the director of a local yoga studio for over five years, produced a local yoga instructional program (on HCAM-TV), and as a writer she has been published in several national magazines.
+In addition to teaching for Sweet Pea Yoga, Alexandra was the director of a yoga studio for six years, produced a local yoga instructional program, and as a writer she has been published in several national magazines.
 Alexandra has represented Itsy Bitsy Yoga International as a Facilitator for national IBY events on the west coast.
 Some folks might even recognize her from her segment teaching a Baby IBY class on Animal Planet’s The Most Extreme!

-Alexandra has been practicing yoga for over 10 years and prefers to study a variety of yoga lineages rather than one particular style.
+Alexandra has been practicing yoga for over 20 years and is fond of studying from a variety of yoga lineages rather than adhering to a single style.
 She regularly travels throughout New England and New York to deepen her study of yoga and to learn from other national and regional yoga instructors.